-Qualification Level AS & A Level
+Qualification Level A Level

-Awarding Body WJEC
+Awarding Body WJEC/ EDUQAS

 QAN Ref.
-No. AS Level: 500/2606/9 A Level: 500/2796/7
+No. A Level: 500/2796/7

-The AS Electronics course is taught from first principles consisting of two main strands of technology, analogue and digital electronics.
+The Electronics course is taught from first principles consisting of two main strands of technology, analogue and digital electronics.
 Initially students discover the basic principles of electricity and its effects on electronic components.
 On the sound understanding of these principles pupils design simple power supplies, timing and switching circuits.
 Digital aspects of the course are introduced initially with the function of basic logic gates leading to the development of logic systems design and sequential logic.
 Specific Computer Aided Design (CAD) systems are used to develop real life practical solutions reinforcing students' knowledge.
-The course leaves pupils with a sense of satisfaction and achievement.

-The A2 Electronics course builds directly on to the knowledge gained at AS Level.
 Students learn the concepts of analogue and digital communication systems, developing understanding of the wide range and practical uses through circuit design including signal conversion systems, instrumentation systems and audio systems.
-The final year project considers industrial needs and incorporates some of the knowledge acquired throughout the two years.
+The practical project considers industrial needs and incorporates some of the knowledge acquired throughout the two years.
 Students build and test an electronic system of their own design documenting its function and usage.
 The course prepares pupils for the way forward into the electronics industry.